Blazei/android-quality-config/README.md

-# Quality Config
+# Java Quality Config
-Repository for shared quality config file across multiple project.
+This Repository was created to share config file of Code Analysis Tools across my project.
+Feel free to folk this and make your own rule!

 __Code Analysis tools__
 - [Checkstyle](http://checkstyle.sourceforge.net/).